openvinotoolkit/model_server/docs/mediapipe.md

 [Multi model](../demos/mediapipe/multi_model_graph/README.md)

 ## Current limitations <a name="current-limitations"></a>
-- Mediapipe graphs are supported only for gRPC KServe API.
-Only Tensorflow Serving API call supported is get model status.
+- MediaPipe graphs are supported only for gRPC KServe API.

 - KServe ModelMetadata call responds only with required input and output names.
 Shape and datatype are not specified in the response.